KalaitziVasiliki/learnworlds_dbt/README.md

 # LearnWorlds Take-Home Assignment — Analytics Engineer

 ## Overview
-While joining a BI team at a SaaS company that sells online learning software.
+Joining a BI team at a SaaS company that sells online learning software.
 The business sells subscriptions to schools, which fall into distinct use cases: B2B course sellers, B2C course sellers, customer training, corporate training, and government/NGOs.
 Leadership wants to track **Monthly Recurring Revenue (MRR)** over time, broken down by school use case.
 The final output provides MRR broken down by:
 * Calendar month
 * School use case